IMPORTANCE OF THE CHOICE OF LEGAL STRUCTURE

 This means that no tax has to be paid on the capital gain of the shares/shares of the company when the SME is sold.

-However, there is a situation where taxes must still be paid on the capital gain.
-If the seller holds the company privately and the buyer is a legal person (ie a company), this may lead to "indirect partial liquidation" which may generate tax payments after the sale (ie as described below). below).
+However, there is one scenario where capital gains tax is still payable.
+If the seller owns the company privately and the buyer is a legal entity (i.e., a company), this can lead to "indirect partial liquidation," which may generate tax payments after the sale (i.e., as described below).

 B1.
 The buyer is a natural person

-If the company being sold is a capital company held by a natural person in a private capacity and the buyer is also a natural person, no tax will have to be paid on the capital gain from the sale of the company.
-Taxation on the sale of a business is therefore not an issue in this case.
+If the company being sold is a corporation privately owned by an individual, and the buyer is also an individual, no capital gains tax will be payable on the sale of the company.
+Therefore, taxation on the sale of a business is not an issue in this case.

 B2.
 The buyer is a legal person (ie company)

-If the company for sale is a capital company owned by a natural person and the buyer is a legal person, two elements may apply: the "Transposition" and the "Indirect Partial Liquidation"
+If the company being sold is a capital company owned by a natural person and the buyer is a legal entity, two elements may apply: "Transposition" and "Indirect Partial Liquidation".

 .